 block.size

 Determines how cumulative error rate is calculated.
-When NULL, only done once for entire forest; thus plot of the cumulative error rate will result in a flat line.
-To view the cumulative error rate on every nth tree, set the value to an integer between 1 and ntree.
-As an intended side effect, if importance is requested, VIMP is calculated in "blocks" of size equal to block.size, thus resulting in a compromise between ensemble and tree VIMP.
-The default action in that case is to use 10 trees.
+When NULL, it is calculated once for the entire forest, resulting in a flat cumulative error rate plot.
+To view the cumulative error rate for every nth tree, set block.size to an integer between 1 and ntree.
+If importance is requested, VIMP is calculated in blocks of size block.size, balancing between ensemble and tree VIMP.
+The default is 10 trees.

 bootstrap

 Bootstrap protocol.
-Default is by.root which bootstraps the data by sampling with or without replacement (without replacement is the default; see the option samptype below).
-If none, the data is not bootstrapped (it is not possible to return OOB ensembles or prediction error in this case).
+Default is by.root, which bootstraps the data by sampling with or without replacement (default is without replacement; see samptype below).
+If none, the data is not bootstrapped (OOB ensembles or prediction error cannot be returned).
 If by.user, the bootstrap specified by samp is used.

 samptype